SamStuckey/cryptobot/README.md

 # WIPN TESt
 ## TODO:
-- pending sale problem
-    when i sell, i'm not selling specific orders, rather the sum of their values.
-    I need to figure out the best way to mark them pending and then track their final sale price after execution.
 - update trend reversal logic to use velocity or buy / sell ratio I can make this way smarter by watching for shifts in market trends instead of hard numbers.
 I think this will work best for buying, as it